pulumi/pulumi-hugo/themes/default/content/blog/announcing-pulumi-0.15-kubernetes-cicd-openstack-and-more/index.md

 (Parallelism, simpler (native
 TypeScript support), richer
 (serverless frameworks for Azure and
-GCP),  and is more deeply
-integrated into the application lifecycle
+Google Cloud),  and is more deeply integrated into the application lifecycle
 ([GitHub App for CI/CD integration](/docs/guides/continuous-delivery/github-app)).